 Try to think of three people who could possibly be mentors for you.

 You could also try joining a more formal mentoring scheme.
-The Further reading section.has been specifically set up for women in STEM to find mentors.
+The MentorSET scheme [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] has been specifically set up for women in STEM to find mentors.
 Alternatively, some professional bodies also have their own mentoring schemes, so it is worth looking into these to find experts in your own field of work.
-Some examples and contact information are provided in the
+Some examples and contact information are provided in the Further reading section.

 Managing your mentoring relationship